BRaVa-genetics/snakemake_pipeline_for_phasing/README.md

 * Data assumed at hand: BED for array; VCF for WES.
 Fix the corresponding paths in `Snakefile`.

 ### Important notes ####
-* Software dependencies: bcftools (+HTSlib), SHAPEIT5, snakemake (+Python).
+* Software dependencies: bcftools (+HTSlib), PLINK v1.9, SHAPEIT5, Snakemake (+Python).
 * The working directory should be the one from where the scripts will be executed.
+Given the size of your sample data, it’s likely that the intermediate files will be substantially large.
+Therefore, it might be useful to change the temporary folder (./sandbox) to another with a larger disk space allocation.
 * A few lists of sample IDs -- such as a map between array and WES indices, list of parents, etc -- are required in several parts of the pipeline.
 These can be generated once, e.g. with the `smk_00_prep_sample_lists.sh`, and are assumed to be in the sample_lists folder.
-But this file is GNH-specific, so please make any such lists appropriately.
+But this file is GNH-specific, so please create any such lists as needed.
 In fact, this step could be skipped completely!
 * Also, if no trios are sequenced, "phase_trios" and "assess_phasing" are not possible, thus the corresponding rules can be left out.
+In this case,
 * Each script requires a few params, such as paths to genetic maps, or chunk lists.
 These are not pre-defined and need to be passed as arguments.
 * For trio phasing, as min-AC ~ 1/300, no rare variants exist, thus phasing is just one step.
 This is performed with `smk_02_phase_common.sh`, but with the appropriate input (a BCF for trios-only and the pedigree).
 * [TODO] The SER analysis is performed using the `switch` tool provided by SHAPEIT5 - this might need to change , as we can similarly work with `bcftools +trio-switch-rate ...`, which requires simpler input.